econoalchemist/COLDCARD-Paranoid/README.md

 Now the 24-word seed phrase has been independently verified and the ColdCard can be trusted to be doing what it purports to be doing.
 Once your curiosity has been satisfied that everything is working as expected and advertised, now repeat the process with you actual dice rolls on the ColdCard and do not enter them into the computer when you're done.

 ## Generating a seed phrase with 256 bit of entropy by dice rolls
 There are a couple considerations you may want to make when creating a seed phrase.
 For example, ColdCard will generate a seed phrase for you by default, as demonstrated in the [Ultra Quick guide](https://github.com/econoalchemist/ColdCard-UltraQuick).
 However, maybe you don't trust the True Random Number Generator (TRNG) in your ColdCard, you can introduce some of your own randomness using a six sided dice and combine that with the ColdCard's TRNG entropy as demonstrated in the [Middle Ground guide](https://github.com/econoalchemist/ColdCard-MiddleGround).
-In this guide though, you'll see how to generate a full 256 bits of entropy with dice rolls now that you have verfied the dice roll math is doing what it purports to be doing.
+In this guide though, you'll see how to generate a full 256 bits of entropy with dice rolls now that you have verified the dice roll math is doing what it purports to be doing.

 Starting at the ColdCard main menu.
 Select `New Wallet` and after a moment you will be presented with 24 words.
 However, to use your own dice roll randomness, scroll down to the bottom of the word list and select <kbd>4</kbd> to add at least 99 dice rolls.